-Uruguay Case Study: Campo Palomas Wind Farm
+Uruguay Case Study 1: Campo Palomas Wind Farm

-In August 2017, Campo Palomas Finance Limited announced the issuance of \$136MM investment-grade Green Project Bonds, placed in the US private placement market in order to refinance existing construction loans related to a 70MW wind farm in the Salto Department in Uruguay.
+In August 2017, Campo Palomas Finance Limited announced the issuance of \$136MM investment-grade Green Project Bonds, in order to refinance existing construction loans related to a 70MW wind farm in the Salto Department in Uruguay.
+This transaction was the first international Project Bond offering from Uruguay.